Georgia's Online Cancer Information Center

 What are your options if you are at high risk for HBOC?

 Identifying if you are at high risk for HBOC may help prevent a second cancer from developing, and may also prevent other family members from developing cancer.
 A range of care and treatment options are available for individuals at high risk for HBOC.
-Every person is different and a care plan should be discussed with an appropriate healthcare professional.
+Every person should discuss a care plan with an appropriate healthcare professional.

 Life Style Changes: Consider individual behavior changes such as adding 5 or more fruits/vegetables to your diet each day, or increasing exercise to improve your overall health.